 Who has to comply with the General Data Protection Regulation?

 The General Data Protection Regulation applies to any data processing activities done by a controller in the EU.
 It also applies to all processing of the data of data subjects residing in the EU even if the entity processing the data is not in the EU.
 So any entity offering goods and services to EU citizens or monitoring their behaviour must comply with the GDPR.

 The GDPR even applies to some entities who are not in the EU

 When will it come into force?

 The EU Parliament finally adopted the GDPR on 14 April 2016 and it is published in the Official Journal of the EU on 4 May 2016.
-This means it comes into force on 24 May 2016.
+This means it came into force on 24 May 2016.
 There is a two-year grace or transition period which will end on 25 May 2018.
-The old legislation that member states enacted in accordance with the 1995 Directive will probably continue to apply in that two-year transition period until the GDPR comes into force.
+The old legislation that member states enacted in accordance with the 1995 Directive will probably continue to apply during that two-year transition period.

 You will have to comply by 25 May 2018